bahadirmaktav/Game-Controller-Sample-Code/README.md

 # Game Controller Example Code
-Code sample for the Mobile Game Controller. <br />
+Code sample from the source codes of the Word Puzzle Game. <br />
 Created by Mehmet Bahadır Maktav on 02/03/21. <br />
 Copyright © 2020 Mehmet Bahadır Maktav.
 All rights reserved.